gcp_bigquery

 Credentials

-By default Redpanda Connect will use a shared credentials file when connecting to GCP services.
-You can find out more in Google Cloud Platform.
+By default, Redpanda Connect uses a shared credentials file when connecting to GCP services.

 Format

-Each message may contain multiple elements separated by newlines.
-For example a single message containing:
+Each JSON message may contain multiple elements separated by newlines.
+For example, a single message containing:

 {"key": "1"}